cs1302uga/cs1302-ce14/README.md

 > **--Polonius, _Hamlet_ by William Shakespeare**

 This class exercise covers introduces the reader to generic methods.
-It also provides a small demonstration of branched development.
+It also provides a small demonstration of branching and merging using Git.

 ## References